Valhalla train crash: Design of third rails

 In those sections, investigators observed fractures in the splice bars and bolts used to hold the sections together, but not the rail sections themselves.
 They then obtained the rail's design specifications from the manufacturer and, based on Metro-North's own maintenance diagrams of how those rail sections were to be joined, developed a computer simulation using finite element modeling to determine how the rail might react to loads and stresses similar to those it would likely have experienced during the accident, both horizontally and vertically.

 Those simulations showed that the rail's splice bars would have required high deformation levels before breaking when bent in an upwards direction.
-They did not experience sufficient stress to break until the rail sections had already entered the car.
+They did not experience sufficient stress to break until the rail sections had already entered the railcar.
 "This accident demonstrated that Metro-North's third rail assembly catastrophically compromised a passenger railcar with fatal consequences," the report concluded.
 "The third rail entering the lead railcar caused significant damage and increased the number and severity of injuries and fatalities."

 The NTSB recommended that not just Metro-North, but all the nation's passenger rail services that use third-rail systems with grade crossings, undertake a risk assessment of those crossings and take corrective measures, such as joining rails in a manner designed to experience controlled failure during a similar accident.
 It also recommended that the Federal Transit Administration notify all the other railroads and require them to carry out the risk assessment, as well as the correction of any deficiencies identified.

+On the 10th anniversary of the disaster, an attorney for several of the surviving passengers complained that no changes had been made to the third rail at the crossing that would make it safer were another accident to happen.
+Andrew Maloney noted that it was still 18 in above the ground and the replacement rails were not designed to break into smaller sections on impact.